 In the latest episode of Outback Talks: The Employee Engagement Podcast, we sit down with Natania to discuss how core values and community make a big impact on employee retention, as well as the ways those elements contribute to A Thinking Ape's award-winning culture.

-, 47% of Human Resources leaders said employee turnover and retention are their top challenges.
+According to a survey by SHRM and Globoforce, 47% of Human Resources leaders said employee turnover and retention are their top challenges.
 Replacing former employees costs your company both time and money and affects company culture – with employees constantly in and out the door, it's inevitably difficult to cultivate a cohesive sense of community.

 It's simple: engaged employees are more likely to stay in their jobs.
-In fact, businesses with teams of highly engaged workers have 59% less turnover, according to Gallup's State of the American Workplace Report
+In fact, businesses with teams of highly engaged workers have 59% less turnover, according to Gallup's State of the American Workplace Report.

 So, as a business, what key principles can you apply to ensure your employees stay engaged, enthusiastic, and – most importantly – onboard?
 Natania shares the three keys to success for A Thinking Ape.